vari24/forks-and-clones-readme-online-web-sp-000/README.md

 ## Use `git remote` to List Remotes

 With a repo cloned to your machine, you can now see which remote servers you have configured.
-With `git remote` you'll see the shortnames of each remote handle you’ve specified.
-If you’ve cloned your repository, you should at least see origin.
-Origin is the default name Git gives to the server you cloned from:
+From within the directory, you can use `git remote` you'll see each remote available.
+If you’ve cloned your repository, you should at least see `origin`. `Origin` is the default name Git gives to the server you cloned from:

 	```bash
 	$ git remote